 The day includes a journey through the waters of Puget Sound, and takes in locations with such evocative names at Hurricane Ridge, Lake Crescent and the Olympic peninsula.
 Sights include 360 degree views of local mountains and the San Juan Islands, tranquil waters in the area around Lake Crescent and the plunge of Marymere Falls.

-Olympic National Park Nature Lovers Tour from Seattle
+Seattle: Olympic National Park Small Group Tour

 This six-hour tour is perfect for those looking to take in many of Seattle’s iconic locations - including the world famous Space Needle and its stunning views across to Mt Rainier, Puget Sound and the majestic Olympic and Cascade mountain ranges.
 Other sights that you will enjoy include Seattle’s birthplace in the form of Pioneer Square, and Pike Place Market - famed for being among the oldest farmers’ markets in the USA and the site of the world’s first Starbucks store, so coffee lovers take note.